pletter/petterrylen.com/piano/index.markdown

   <div style="padding: 0px;">
 		<div id="more">
 			<div>
-			  	   "I had very limited song writing knowledge before working with Petter.
+			  	   I had very limited song writing knowledge before working with Petter.
 But through the techniques and exercises we did he gave me confidence I never expected!
 He always pushed me and made sure I was doing the best I could do, and not just settling for ok.
 He taught me to always finish a song, even if I’ve decided I hate it, because finishing a song is the hardest part.
 I’m so proud of the pieces I wrote while working with Petter, and he always gave me ideas and techniques I’d have never thought of to continually develop and progress every part of every song.
 And also every lesson was fun!
-He’s really easy to talk to and I couldn’t recommend him more!"
+He’s really easy to talk to and I couldn’t recommend him more!
 				<div>
 					– Kristy Cromwell Leigh
 				</div>
 			</div>
 			<div>
-				"Petter's approach to song writing is unique and beautiful.
+				Petter's approach to song writing is unique and beautiful.
 He is a very calming, fun, patient and kind teacher.
 I became brave enough to take my time to search for notes and melodies while we were doing the lessons.
-It brought me to writing melodies that came deeper from within me, making space and time for them and feel them out."
+It brought me to writing melodies that came deeper from within me, making space and time for them and feel them out.
 				<div>
 					Carolin R.
 				</div>